Learn how to set up and use estimates and quotes in QuickBooks Online.

 Create an estimate when you want to give your customer a quote, bid, or proposal for work you plan to do.
 The estimate form looks similar to an invoice, but has a different purpose of helping you begin negotiations with your customer.

 After you've done the work or performed the service and you're ready to bill your customer, you can add data from the estimate to an invoice, eliminating the need to re-enter the information.

 Although the estimate looks very much like an invoice and you can print it or email it, it's still not a true transaction yet.
-The charges on an estimate won't appear in the customer centre or be posted to a sales account until you add the estimate to an invoice and save it.
+The charges on an estimate won't appear in the customer center or be posted to a sales account until you add the estimate to an invoice and save it.

 To add the estimate to a new invoice, first locate the estimate you already created.
 Then add it to the invoice.
 Note: Only estimates in Pending or Accepted status can be created into an invoice.